lambdacasserole/uwuscript/README.md

 ## Limitations

 Random inline text will break the tokenizer, that's why the single-line comment token was added.
+It's easy to change this so you can stick non-instructions wherever you like (like I believe Urban Muller's [original Brainfuck implementation](https://gist.github.com/rdebath/0ca09ec0fdcf3f82478f) does by changing the regular expressions that the tokenizer is initialized with.